Diagram with interconnected words: 'Precision Medicine' at the top, 'Artificial Intelligence' at the bottom, and 'Longevity Science' to the right.

 Richard is Visiting Professor in Precision Population Health at King’s College London and Co-Founder and Chairman of Metadvice, an AI-powered clinical decision support platform.
 He also supports several international not-for-profit initiatives, including programmes focused on ethical AI development and digital mental health for displaced communities.

-Outside his professional work, Richard is a keen mountain hiker and traveller, with a long-standing interest in how culture, systems, and environments shape health outcomes.
+Outside his professional work, Richard is a keen mountain hiker and traveller, with a long-standing interest in how different cultures, systems and environments shape both health and our understanding of its future.

 Present Affiliations